percona/percona-server-mongodb-operator/source/faq.rst

 some additional steps needed for these platforms.

-Generally, rely on the quickstart guide if you are a beginner user of the specific platform and/or you are new to the Percona Server for MongoDB Operator as a whole.
+Generally, rely on the quickstart guide if you are a beginner user of the specific platform and/or you are new to the Percona Distribution for MongoDB Operator as a whole.

 Which versions of MongoDB the Operator supports?
 ================================================================================

-Percona Operator for Percona Server for MongoDB provides a ready-to-use installation of the MongoDB-based database cluster inside your Kubernetes installation.
-It works with Percona Server for MongoDB 3.6, 4.0, 4.2, and 4.4, and the exact version is determined by the Docker image in use.
+Percona Distribution for MongoDB Operator provides a ready-to-use installation of the MongoDB-based database cluster inside your Kubernetes installation.
+It works with Percona Distribution for MongoDB 4.0, 4.2, and 4.4, and the exact version is determined by the Docker image in use.

 Percona-certified Docker images used by the Operator are listed `here <https://www.percona.com/doc/kubernetes-operator-for-psmongodb/images.html>`_.
-For example, Percona Server for MongoDB 4.4 is supported with the following recommended version: {{{mongodb44recommended}}}.
-More details on the exact Percona Server for MongoDB version can be found in the release notes (`4.4 <https://www.percona.com/doc/percona-server-for-mongodb/4.4/release_notes/index.html>`_, `4.2 <https://www.percona.com/doc/percona-server-for-mongodb/4.2/release_notes/index.html>`_, `4.0 <https://www.percona.com/doc/percona-server-for-mongodb/4.0/release_notes/index.html>`_, and `3.6 <https://www.percona.com/doc/percona-server-for-mongodb/3.6/release_notes/index.html>`_).
+For example, Percona Distribution for MongoDB 4.4 is supported with the following recommended version: {{{mongodb44recommended}}}.
+More details on the exact Percona Distribution for MongoDB version can be found in the release notes (`4.4 <https://www.percona.com/doc/percona-server-for-mongodb/4.4/release_notes/index.html>`_, `4.2 <https://www.percona.com/doc/percona-server-for-mongodb/4.2/release_notes/index.html>`_, and `4.0 <https://www.percona.com/doc/percona-server-for-mongodb/4.0/release_notes/index.html>`_).

 .. _faq-sidecar: